 Indonesia is one of the fastest growing pharmaceutical markets in Asia.
 The pharmaceutical market is claimed to reach USD 10.11 billion by 2021.
 Players in the pharmaceutical sector, particularly exporters of medical devices, are recommended to gain insights through reading these articles:

 Before you can proceed with registering any product and secure an import license in Indonesia, you are required to establish a legal entity.
 Only after a company is set up, it is allowed to continue to the next stage, which is product registration.

 As a foreign investor, the best legal entity to establish is a foreign owned company, also known as PT PMA in Indonesia.
 The foreign ownership of a PT PMA ranges from 1 to 100%, and this depends on the business classification.
-It takes about 1 to 1.5 months to incorporate a PT PMA and it requires a minimum investment of IDR 10 billion (with the paid-up capital of IDR 2.5 billion).
+It takes about 1 to 1.5 months to incorporate a PT PMA and it requires a minimum investment of IDR 10 billion (with the minimum paid-up capital of IDR 10 billion as well).